Prince Andrew to step back from public engagements | DW | 20.11.2019

 The announcement comes as the fallout over his friendship with convicted sex offender Jeffrey Epstein continues.
 The Queen has given her consent for the duke to not conduct "public duties for the foreseeable future."

-Prince Andrew announced on Wednesday that he was canceling all public engagements.
+Prince Andrew announced on Wednesday that he was cancelling all public engagements.

 "I have asked Her Majesty (the Queen) if I may step back from public duties for the foreseeable future, and she has given her permission," he said in a statement.